baethon/phln/README.md

 ### ƛ* functions

 PHP has restricted keywords (such as `class`, `and`, `or` etc).
 It's unable to use them as a function name.
-Yet there're some valid cases where it made sense to use them.
+Yet there're some cases where it made sense to use them.

-Those special functions are prefixed with lambda character (eg. `ƛsum()`).
+Those special functions are prefixed with lambda character (eg. `ƛand()`).

 It's possible that in future those names should be changed for something that does not require this silly prefix.
 I'm open for suggestions :)